 Plenty of people take up running to get fit, but does running build muscle?
-When considering building muscle, many people picture lifting at the gym or working with resistance bands, so how does running fit into that?

 If you consider professional athletes, some runners tend to look more muscular than others.
 Researchers reported in 2020 in the British Sports Journal that many professional sprinters incorporate muscle building into their routines for improved running economy, a faster time trial and faster maximal sprint speed, but not all runners emphasize this.
 So does running only build muscle when you add in a muscle-building training program?
 And what muscles are used for running?

 In this article, we are going to dive into the science behind running’s relationship with your body and its effect on the muscles in particular.